symbat-bekzhigit/ParkingLot-Payment-System/README.md

 # ParkingLot-Payment-System

-The purpose of our Parking Lot Payment System is to ensure the efficient and easy data manipulation of the parking lot system for a particular organization.
-Our system’s main idea is about storing certain essential information about the customer of the shopping center’s parking lot and making sure that the amount of the parking cost is consistent with the amount of the parking rate for that particular customer.
+The purpose of this Parking Lot Payment System is to ensure the efficient and easy data manipulation of the parking lot system for a particular organization.
+The system’s main goal is to store an essential information about the customer of the shopping center’s parking lot, making sure that the amount of the parking cost is consistent with the amount of the parking rate for that particular customer.

 **Business rules:**